part of EDLounge Group.

-EDLounge places upmost importance on the safety and well-being of all its learners, staff, customers and stakeholders.
+EDLounge places utmost importance on the safety and well-being of all its learners, staff, customers and stakeholders.

-EDLounge will ensure this is effective through the embedding of safeguarding and prevent within the teaching and learning and ongoing staff training and up to date information, advice and guidance for its staff.
+EDLounge will ensure this is effective through the embedding of safeguarding and prevention within the teaching and learning and ongoing staff training and up to date information, advice and guidance for its staff.

 E-safety is often defined as the safe and responsible use of technology.
 This includes the use of the internet and also other means of communication using electronic media (eg text messages, gaming devices, email etc).
 In practice, e-safety is as much about behaviour as it is electronic security.

 The UK Council for Child Internet Safety (UKCCIS) was set up in 2008 under the Brown Government charged with bringing together government departments, law enforcement agencies, academia, private industry and third-sector representatives such as charities and voluntary groups to collaborate on strategies to ensure child.